- Hall, Drawing Room, Dining Room, Kitchen/Breakfast Room, Study/Bedroom 4, Utility Room, 3 further Bedrooms, 2 Bathrooms, Garage, Outbuildings.

 From the south follow the A9 north passing through Golspie, Brora, Helmsdale and over the Berriedale Braes.
 At Latheron turn right on the A99 at the Thurso/Wick junction.
 Continue through Lybster passing the Portland Arms Hotel.
 At the edge of the village there is a wood and the entrance to the property is at the far end on the right.

 These sale particulars were prepared on the basis of information provided to us by our clients and/or our local knowledge.
 Whilst we make every reasonable effort to ensure that they are correct, no warranty or guarantee is given and prospective purchasers should not rely upon them as statements or representations of fact.
-Furthermore neither Bell Ingram Limited or its directors or employees assume any responsibility therefore.
+Furthermore neither Bell Ingram LLP or its partners or employees assume any responsibility therefore.
 In particular:

 - prospective purchasers should satisfy themselves as to the structural condition of any buildings or other erections and the state of repair of any services, appliances, equipment or facilities;